Skip to main content

 app.setting("daily_goal", scope="user", type=int, default=3)

 Settings are better for configuration than for records.
-Think “user preference”, not “row in a table”.
+Think “user preference”, not “business object”.

 app.theme(...)